List of international sports federations: Federations recognized by the International Paralympic Committee (IPC)

-There are 18 international federations recognized by the IPC, while the IPC itself serves as the international federation for six sports.
+There are 18 international federations recognized by the IPC, while the IPC itself serves as the international federation for five sports.
 IPC recognises also 3 International Organisations of Sports for the Disabled.
 And there are another 15 federations which are recognised by the IPC but are not eligible to be IPC members.

 Sports directly governed by IPC

 On 30 November 2016, the IPC adopted the "World Para" brand for all 10 of the sports that it directly governed at that time.
 At the 2021 IPC General Assembly, IPC members provided a strong mandate for the IPC to cease acting as the international federation for 10 sports by the end of 2026.
-Para-alpine skiing, para cross country skiing and para snowboard were transferred to FIS, and Para biathlon was transferred to IBU to be overseen by a joint steering committee involving IBU and FIS.} Currently IPC acts as the international federation for six sports:
+Para-alpine skiing, para cross country skiing and para snowboard were transferred to FIS, and Para biathlon was transferred to IBU to be overseen by a joint steering committee involving IBU and FIS.
+Para dance sport was transferred to World Abilitysport as of 1 January 2024.
+Currently IPC acts as the international federation for five sports: